kaiyuean/presentation1/docs/JavaClasses.md

 Regular expressions are a way to describe a set of strings based on common characteristics shared by each string in the set.
 They can be used to search, edit, or manipulate text and data.

-* Test Harness, String Literals, Character Classes, Predefined Character Classes, Quantifiers, Capturing Groups, Boundary Matchers, Methods of the Pattern Class, Methods of the Matcher Class, Methods of the PatternSyntaxException Class.
+* Test Harness
+* String Literals
+* Character Classes
+* Predefined Character Classes
+* Quantifiers
+* Capturing Groups
+* Boundary Matchers
+* Methods of the Pattern Class
+* Methods of the Matcher Class
+* Methods of the PatternSyntaxException Class
+* Unicode Support